Silhouettes and Shadows, Kerava Art Museum, Finland, 2019

-Measured Silence consists of 80 slides photographed in the American Museum of Natural History in New York – especially known for its impressive dioramas.
-As in censored texts and images, all wildlife has been digitally removed and replaced with white rectangles.
-The absence of species creates gaping holes into the continuum of nature, and the hand-cut black silhouette shadows next to the projection makes their vanishing visible.
-The work comments on the disappearance of species, the scientific classification system of animals, the colonialist and nationalist exploitation and glorification of nature, and the reducing of nature in to controlled exotic illusions to be observed, but not sensed or encountered.
+Measured Silence consists of 80 slides photographed at the American Museum of Natural History in New York, especially known for its stunning dioramas.
+As in censored texts and images, all wildlife has been erased from the slides.
+The absence of species creates gaping holes into the continuum of Nature, and the hand-cut black silhouette shadows next to the projection makes their vanishing visible.